FESTIVAL SCHEDULE

 1 hr.
 30 min.

-Followed by a discussion with film subject, activist, and Dream Defenders co-founder Phillip Agnew, activist and Barrios Unidos founder Nane Alejandrez, and director and producer Susanne Rostock; author, activist, and educator Mathea Morais will moderate
+Followed by a discussion with activist and Barrios Unidos founder Nane Alejandrez, and director and producer Susanne Rostock; author, activist, and educator Mathea Morais will moderate

 This intimate documentary follows singer, actor, and activist Harry Belafonte in the final twelve years of his life, as he mentors a new generation of civil-rights defenders while continuing his lifelong fight for justice.